Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to visit a website with Showcase and as a website owner or creator, I find it important that there is a showcase in the home page of my website.

 ### Branch